-• dvrResourcePrefix.dita and dvrResourceSuffix.dita use the reusable phrase "ditavalref-copyto" from conreffile.dita.
+- dvrResourcePrefix.dita and dvrResourceSuffix.dita use the reusable phrase "ditavalref-copyto" from conreffile.dita.
 The statement is not relevant to these elements with the removal of @copyto.
 However, it is probably appropriate to say something about how prefix and suffix can affect anchor generation (namely, that the prefix and suffix should be used as appropriate when constructing deliverable anchors).
-These topics also refer to the renaming rules for @copy-to.

-- topicrefElementAttributes.dita defines the @copy-to attribute. - abstract.dita refers to the potential for @copy-to to impose a short description. - shortdesc.dita refers to the implication for @copy-to on the imposition of short descriptions. - resourceid.dita to add additional discussion on the use of <resourceid> as a general anchor-defining facility.
+These topics also refer to the renaming rules for @copy-to. - topicrefElementAttributes.dita defines the @copy-to attribute. - abstract.dita refers to the potential for @copy-to to impose a short description. - shortdesc.dita refers to the implication for @copy-to on the imposition of short descriptions. - resourceid.dita to add additional discussion on the use of <resourceid> as a general anchor-defining facility and to add new @appid-role attribute, including processing expectations.